 Life insurance is an important part of a Gen Xer’s overall financial wellness.
 It is important to bear in mind that life insurance is not only meant to pay off final expenses and debts, such as any loans or a mortgage on a house, but also to replace your household income contribution in the event of your untimely death.
 Having enough life insurance coverage to keep your household functioning as it had while you were alive is important and an amount worth evaluating regularly.
 If you are the primary caretaker for an elderly parent or have other dependents, coverage can help ensure they can afford the care they need.
 Additionally, Gen X parents can take out life insurance riders, which are written into their own life insurance policies, to cover their children or future children.
 Once the child is of age the rider can be converted into their own individual life insurance policy.

 Baby Boomers: The end of World War II sparked the largest “baby boom” in history.
 3.4 million babies were born in 1946 alone, starting a new generation aptly called the Baby Boomers.
 By the end of the birth rate boom, this generation had amassed to 76.4 million people, making up approximately 40% of the U.S. population.
 Now caught between the ages of 53 and 71, Baby Boomers typically have reached or are planning for retirement.
 Just as for Gen Xers, life insurance is still an important part of this generation’s financial well-being.
-Not only does coverage offer a way for your loved ones to pay off final expenses and debts, such as credit cards or a mortgage, or paying for college tuition for your children, but it also serves to protect your income for your household.
+Not only does coverage offer a way for your loved ones to pay off final expenses and debts, such as credit cards or a mortgage, or paying for college tuition for their children, but it also serves to protect your income for your household.
 Life insurance can replace your household income contribution to help preserve your family’s standard of living and to care for them financially when you are no longer able to.
 This includes care for an elderly parent or other dependents of whom you are the primary caretaker.

 Additionally, as with both Millennial and Gen X parents, Baby Boomer parents of minor children are able to have life insurance riders written into their life insurance policies to cover their children or any future children.
 Once the child is of age, as specified in the policy, the rider can be converted into their own individual life insurance policy.